QMSTR/web/content/blog/qmstr-milestone-1-report.md

 Quartermaster is currently being developed mainly by Endocode with the support of Siemens, Google and the Linux Foundation.
-Since the project is completely Open Source, it needs your support, any help is welcome:
+Since the project is completely Open Source, it needs your support.
+Any help is welcome:
 We appreciate your code contributions, your feedback and your domain knowledge.
 Enterprises that plan on using Quartermaster should consider financially supporting the project through a grant.
 Grants